convertigo/convertigo/docker/README.md

     docker run -d --name C8O --link fullsync:couchdb -p 28080:28080 convertigo

+## Use embedded PouchDB as FullSync engine (not for production)

+Convertigo FullSync is designed to use CouchDB server or cluster.
+Convertigo FullSync is also compatible with PouchDB but only for little projects or tests.
+Internet access is required to enable this feature.

+It can be enabled directly at startup:

+   docker run -d --name C8O -e JAVA_OPTS="-Dconvertigo.engine.fullsync.pouchdb=true" -p 28080:28080 convertigo

 ## Link Convertigo Low Code Server to a Billing & Analytics database

 ### MySQL